nuprl/TypeWhich/README.md

 # Introduction

 <span class="smallcaps">TypeWhich</span> is a type migration tool for
-the gradually-typed lambda calculus and the Grift programming language.
+the gradually-typed lambda calculus with several extensions.
 Its distinguishing characteristics are the following:

 1.  <span class="smallcaps">TypeWhich</span> formulates type migration
     as a MaxSMT problem.